Miguelo981/web3-token/readme.md

 # Web3 Token

-Web3 Token is a new way to authenticate users inspired in [web3-token](https://github.com/bytesbay/web3-token) for Golang and use it as a middleware in your backends.
+Web3 Token is an open-source Golang library that empowers you to decode and verify web3 signed tokens within the Ethereum network.
+It offers a seamless solution for utilizing these tokens as authentication tokens in your Golang backends, facilitating the creation of middlewares and custom services with utmost convenience.
+Inspired in [web3-token](https://github.com/bytesbay/web3-token).

 ---
 ## Install